JUDSYS/judsys.github.com/src/content/_index.md

 # Introduction

+JUDSYS-1 is a standard meant to replace CMS/CAdES, XML-DSIG/XAdES, PAdES (PDF) and other digital signature systems.

-JUDSYS is a project to develop a new digital signature standard and end user applications that is intended to be used on offices and businesses.
+The JUDSYS project aims to develop both the standard end user applications.

+This is mainly intended for Brazil, but it should be able to work for other countries with minimal or no changes.

 ## Design Principles